The Friends of the Wanamaker Organ Welcomes You!

 JIM RIGGS: FIRST TIME OUT!
 Our first professional Compact Disc recording of the Friends Wurlitzer is now available at the Friends webstore.
 The recording uses the full resources of our state-of-the-art Studio 2M designed by Jim Stemke and featuring the finest audio equipment anywhere, and is playable on any CD player.
 Our Wurlitzer was originally part of the Smithsonian Institution because it is one of the few Wurlitzers still in its factory manufactured condition, with all pipework and mechanism intact and pristine.

-Hit the Keep Shopping button and check out James Welch's page-turning new biography of Grace Cathedral organist/composer Richard Purvis, too!
-Also for the first time we are offering Centennial Celebration pins marking the first 100 years of the Wanamaker Organ!
+Hit the Keep Shopping button and check out James Welch's page-turning new biography of Grace Cathedral organist Richard Purvis, too!
+Also for the first time we are offering Centennial Celebration pins and stationery marking the first 100 years of the Wanamaker Organ, plus dozens of organ CDs and DVDs!

 Three cheers for our magnificent crew, seen at left setting up the gorgeous new 'cage' around the console.

 Pictured (l. to r.) are Rion Mora, Matt Taft, Eric Keebler, Anthony Nichols and Curt Mangel.
 Peter Richard Conte is seen at right walking alongside the finished work.
-Some further gold trim is planned.
 For additional background please scroll down.
 Members get all the restoration details in our newsletter, The Stentor.

 The wood restoration work (pictured, left) has been done by Philadelphia's Restoration Studios.
 The work has been completed and visitors to Macy's may enjoy its beautiful new look!